Growing up playing soccer, I could never understand why my coaches would force us to spend so much of our valuable practice time doing passing drills.

 They must know the exact right moments to spring forward.
 When they do, it’s quick and precise.
 From a fan’s perspective, playing this way can look very unattractive.

 Tactically, it’s equally difficult to perfect and should not be undermined.
-If the objective of the game is to win, how you get there is irrelevant.
+If the objective of the game is to win, how you get it is irrelevant.

 Passing is the most important skill in soccer.
 There are many ways to use passing to your advantage and it’s crucial that players at all levels continue to improve their passing ability.